digital-science/dimcli/README.md

 ### Overriding credentials at runtime (e.g. with Jupyter Notebooks)

-If you are using DimCli within a Jupyter notebook and you do not want (or can) set up credentials at the user level, you can simply put a `dsl.ini` file in the current working directory (= where the notebook is located).
+If you are using Dimcli within a Jupyter notebook and you do not want (or can) set up credentials at the user level, you can simply put a `dsl.ini` file in the current working directory (= where the notebook is located).

 The file should look like this: